Pregnancy

 to protect their babies before getting pregnant.
 That's the time to

-pregnancy, and shake poor lifestyle habits (smoking, taking drugs, or
+improve nutrition, be checked for medical problems, and shake poor lifestyle habits (smoking, taking drugs, or

 drinking alcohol in excess).
-Once you become pregnant, you should see your
+Once you become pregnant you should see your

 doctor or certified nurse-midwife on a regular basis to help safeguard